risan/risanb.com/content/code/bundling-your-javascript-library-with-rollup.md

 The bundle will still work if the user of your library happens to have `lodash-es` installed on their project.
 Of course, it's not a reliable approach to build a library.
 So how can we solve this?

-### Resolving Third Party Modules with Plugin
+### Resolving Third Party-Modules with Plugin

-Luckily, there's already a plugin to assist Rollup resolving any third party modules installed through NPM: [`rollup-plugin-node-resolve`](https://github.com/rollup/rollup-plugin-node-resolve).
+Luckily, there's already a plugin to assist Rollup in resolving any third-party modules installed through NPM: [`rollup-plugin-node-resolve`](https://github.com/rollup/rollup-plugin-node-resolve).
 Let's install this plugin as our dev-dependency:

 ```bash
 $ npm install rollup-plugin-node-resolve -D